-- Plan Management can help you bring your child’s plan to life by taking care of the administrative burden and much more.
-If you have Plan Management included in your plan, contact Plan Partners to find out how we can help.
-Click here to find out more about Plan Management.
+- Plan management can help you bring your child’s plan to life by taking care of the administrative burden and much more.
+If you have Plan management included in your plan, contact Plan Partners to find out how we can help.

 - Keep a record of all the supports your child receives

 - Track your budget to ensure you don’t overspend.
-TIP: Plan Partners’ online Dashboard makes monitoring your budget simple!
+TIP: Plan Partners Dashboard makes monitoring your budget simple!

 Each year, your NDIS plan will be reviewed to ensure it’s still suited to your child’s needs.
 As with your initial planning meeting, make sure to:

 - Prepare in advance by making a list of the services your child has received, along with anything you want to change, and why.

 - Be clear and explain the reasons behind your requests for the upcoming year.